elamaran619/amazon-quicksight-user-guide/doc_source/setup-new-quicksight-account.md

 ## Setup a Free Standalone User Account in Amazon QuickSight<a name="setup-aws-individual-user"></a>

 This section covers the fastest way to setup a free Amazon QuickSight account\.

-Amazon QuickSight offers a 60 day free trial for 4 users\.
-If you maintain 1 user only, the Amazon QuickSight account remains free\.
+If you have only one user \(author or admin\), you can use Amazon QuickSight for free\.
+If your team wants to try out Amazon QuickSight, you can sign up for a 60 day free trial for up to 4 additional users \(author or admin\)\.
+After the trial is over, you can reduce the number of users to 1 only, and then the Amazon QuickSight account remains free\.

+If you want to conduct a trial with a larger number than five users, you can still sign up this way\.
+However, you are billed for users over five during the first sixty days, and users over 1 thereafter\.

+**Note**
+You can only create users in the reader role in Enterprise edition\.
+They aren't as part of the free trial\.

+If one of the following applies, visit the corresponding site for more information:
-Do you already have an AWS account?
++ Do you already have an AWS account?
 See [Set up Amazon QuickSight for an existing AWS user](#setup-quicksight-for-existing-aws-account)\.

-Are you a student or educator, new to AWS?
++ Are you a student or educator, new to AWS?
 See [Sign Up for AWS and a Free Amazon QuickSight Account as an Educator or Student](#setup-aws-educator-or-student)\.

-The automated sign up guides you through the following steps\.
+The following automated sign up guides you through the steps to open your account\.
 To begin, choose **Sign Up** at the top right of the [Amazon QuickSight website](https://aws.amazon.com/quicksight/)\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/quicksight/latest/user/images/quicksight-sign-up-free.png)